-Brixton to many is a place they know for the wrong reasons, the riots of the 1980’s.
+Brixton to many is a place they know for the wrong reasons, such as the riots of the 1980’s.
 Will Smith recently visited saying he wanted to see London's version of Harlem.
-Brixton once closed off to locals and visitors, now welcomes everyone to the neighbourhood to live in.
+Brixton, once closed off to locals and visitors, now welcomes everyone to the neighbourhood to live in.

 Reservations: Required.
 Click here to reserve.

 Where: The tour begins from the David Bowie Memorial, opposite Brixton Underground Station.
 (MAP)